COVID-19: travel health notice for all travellers

 Death abroad

 Standards of mortuary services in Cuba differ from those in Canada.
 Cultural and religious beliefs are not taken into consideration.
+Autopsies are mandatory.

-There is one funeral home and one morgue in the country.
+There is one funeral home and one morgue in the country which cater to foreigners.
 Both are located in Havana.
 Only these facilities have the authorization to issue appropriate documentation to accompany human remains.
 Timelines for the repatriation of human remains are long and costly.

-The capacity for refrigeration is limited, so is the availability and quality of coffins, metal caskets and wooden crates.
+The capacity for refrigeration is limited, as well as the availability of coffins and urns.
 Embalming materials and techniques are unlike those in Canada.
 Embalming may not be an option in some circumstances.

 Keep in Mind...